ss2552/Guide_3DS/docs/ja_JP/key-information.md

 - If you have any questions that haven't been answered on this page, their answers might be in the [Pre-Installation FAQ](faq#pre-installation-faq).
 - If you experience an issue while following this guide, you can check the [Troubleshooting](troubleshooting) page for a solution.
-- If the resources we've provided here aren't helping, you can get one-on-one support over at [Nintendo Homebrew on Discord](https://discord.gg/MWxPgEp).
+- If the resources we've provided here aren't helping, you can get one-on-one support over at [r/3ds on Discord](https://discord.gg/3ds).

 ::: tip